Bengal1/Simple-ViT/README.md

 Since Transformers process input sequences without any inherent notion of order, it is necessary to provide information about the position of each patch in the image.
 In the Vision Transformer, this is achieved through positional encoding, which adds a vector to each patch embedding to indicate its location within the image.
 Unlike the fixed sinusoidal encodings used in the original Transformer for NLP, ViT often uses learnable positional embeddings, which are initialized randomly and updated during training.
 These learnable embeddings allow the model to adaptively encode spatial relationships between patches, helping the self-attention mechanism capture both local and global structure in the image.

 ### Transformer Encoder
+The Transformer encoder is a fundamental component of the Vision Transformer (ViT), responsible for processing the sequence of patch embeddings and capturing relationships between them.
+Each encoder block contains a multi-head self-attention layer, which allows the model to weigh the importance of each patch relative to all others, followed by a feed-forward network (MLP) that transforms the representations.
+Residual connections and layer normalization are applied throughout to stabilize training and improve gradient flow.
+By stacking multiple encoder blocks, the Transformer encoder can build complex, high-level representations of the image, integrating both local and global information for downstream tasks such as classification.

 #### Attention